tyzippy/edx-documentation/en_us/shared/video/prepare_video.rst

 convention in videos for all courses to facilitate identifying and tracking video files.

+When you name your video files, keep the following guidelines in mind.

+* Include only alphanumeric characters and underscores in video file names.
+* Make sure that the video file name contains no special characters, such as ç, å, or ó.
+* Do not use periods except for the period before the file name extension (for example, .mp4).

 At a minimum, your naming convention should include these elements.

 * A course identifier.